CommandLeo/MechBot/README.md

 # MechBot

-A discord bot for mechanists technical minecraft server.
+A discord bot for the Mechanists technical Minecraft server.

 ## How to run